Review of Sans Sucre Mixes and No-Sugar Banana Bread Recipe

 - Mash bananas and mix in bowl until well blended.
 Add eggs and oil (or applesauce), milk and vanilla.
 Mix until blended.

 - Add sugar substitute, flour, soda, and salt.
 Mix until just blended and most throughout.
 Don't over mix.
 Note: I often make it without the sugar substitute and it is less sweet but tastes very good.

 If you don't like bananas, you can use the same recipe to make other kinds of baked goods.
-Just replace the bananas with 1 cup of applesauce and oneof the following:
+Just replace the bananas with 1 cup of applesauce and one of the following:

 - Blueberry bread (1 cup blueberries)

-- Strawberry bread (2 cup sliced strawberries)
+- Strawberry bread (2 cups sliced strawberries)

-- Pumpkin Bread (1 cup mashed canned pumpkin)
+- Pumpkin bread (1 cup mashed canned pumpkin)

-- Apple Bread (1 cup chopped apples)
+- Apple bread (1 cup chopped apples)

-- Zucchini Bread (2 cups of grated Zucchini)
+- Zucchini bread (2 cups of grated Zucchini)